Ziang-Lu/RESTful-with-Flask/README.md

 * Maintain a `users` table of registered users

+  * For this, we defined `User` data model and `UserSchema` for serialization/deserialization.

 * The client needs to provide credentials in every request they send.

   1. Provide username-password combination in every request